-12. There will be mandatory fish house and equipment inspections before teams are allowed to proceed onto the tournament area.
+12. There will be mandatory team inspections (and possible media interview) before teams are allowed to proceed onto the tournament area.
 The starting line will be visibly marked on the ice the morning of the event, typically by cones and banners.
-Teams will line up in starting order and have machines and equipment ready for inspection at 7AM (or designated inspection time).
+Teams will line up in starting order and have machines and equipment ready for inspection at the time designated at the rules meeting.
 ANY compartment that can hold water or keep a fish alive must be opened and ready for inspection.
-If a team is not in their starting position when the inspectors are ready to inspect their team; they will forfeit their position and go to the end of the line.

 13. Once released through the start cones, teams must hold their starting positions across the ice.
 YOU MAY NOT PASS ANOTHER TEAM TO GAIN AN ADVANTAGE (A MOTORIZED TEAM MAY PASS A NON MOTORIZED TEAM).
 Passing to gain an advantage will see a 15-minute no fish penalty imposed, with an additional 5 minutes for every other team passed).
 If you must slow for any reason, raise a hand over your head to signal any team directly behind you that you are pulling over/slowing.
 If your machine is bogging down, or struggling with conditions, causing following traffic to slow or struggle below the pace of the field average, you may not impede another team’s progress.

 14. (A).
-Once your team has rolled past the start cones, the lake is active and you may begin fishing (no more waiting until 8AM) Once you stop your machine in the area you want to fish, you must drill your first hole within 60 seconds, and “plant your flag”.
+Once your team has rolled past the start cones, the lake is active and you may begin fishing.
+DO NOT STOP and impede the obvious line of travel until the last machine clears that area.
+Once you stop your machine in the area you want to fish, you must drill your first holes within 60 seconds, and “plant your flag”.

 14. (B).
-(Respect the starting order) ONLY after any team(s) with a higher starting number, within a perimeter you may also wish to fish, drills their first hole, may you then drill your first hole, respecting the 15’ rule and begin to fish.
+(Respect the starting order) ONLY after any other contestants(s) with a LOWER starting number, within a perimeter you may also wish to fish, drills their first hole, may you then drill your first hole, respecting the 15’ rule and begin to fish.

 14. (C).
-Participants may fish with or without a portable, soft sided fish house. *-Designated as a flip-over or hub style shelter, or equivalent, that folds up for transportation and requires some set-up to be used.
-No wheelhouses or skidhouses.
+Participants may fish with or without a portable, soft sided fish house. *-Designated as a flip-over or hub style shelter, or equivalent, that folds up for transportation and requires some set-up to be used..
+No single fish house being used by a team may exceed 9’ at its longest side, nor exceed 75 square feet, as measured on the ice.
 You may not utilize any pre-positioned shelters, nor may you enter any during the event.
 Teams may not fish closer than 15 feet to any pre-positioned shelters or other structures on the ice, nor closer than 15 FEET TO THE CENTER OF ANY COMPETITORS SHELTER.

 15. Team partners must stay within 100 feet (approximately 30 paces) from one another from the time their team has passed inspection until at least one team member enters the check in/weigh in line with the team’s fish.
 This includes travel.
 Once inspected, tournament rules are active.
 During competition or after being inspected a team may ONLY leave the ice through the Time Cones/Start Line.
 Team must be inspected when leaving the ice and must be re-inspected when coming back onto the ice through the Time Cones/Start Line.

 16. Participants may drill as many holes as they wish.
-When a participant drills a hole, that participant or team partner gets first drop in that hole as long as they remain within 15 feet, otherwise anyone may fish that hole.
+When a participant drills a hole, that participant or team partner gets first drop in that hole if they remain within 15 feet, otherwise anyone may fish that hole.

 17. Hole Blocking is not allowed: Leaving a sonar, shelter, or other equipment next to/in a hole does not stop another fisherman from using that hole if you are over 15 feet away.
 An angler may RETURN to retrieve or adjust gear that was in place before the other angler moved in but may NOT fish that hole again until back in compliance with 15-foot rule, and must move away immediately